danielstanojevic/paircolumbus.github.io/pages/getting_started.md

 Software engineers routinely have to work with different versions of language in development and testing environments depending on the application.

 ###Recommendations
 - [chruby](https://github.com/postmodern/chruby) or [rbenv](https://github.com/sstephenson/rbenv) for Ruby management.
 RVM is no longer preferred.
-(If RVM is no longer preferred, we should update line 13 which instructs people to install RVM.)
 - [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) and [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/) are preferred for Python
 - [nvm](https://github.com/creationix/nvm) for JavaScript/NodeJS